 Their AI maps the tissue biopsy and identify specific regions (e.g., where the cancer cells are) to automate the analysis, thereby returning more precise data on significant portions of the biopsy, rather than losing it in the noise.
 Their AI gets better and better every sample it runs.
 This platform technology is extending beyond cancers, and currently testing on brain tissue and solid tissue (e.g., for psoriasis).

 The profile of human breast milk contains human milk oligosaccharides (HMOs), which, over thousands of years, have evolved to carry special gut and overall health benefits just for developing babies.
 Not only that, but humans produce over 1000 times more milk oligosaccharides than other mammals.

-Sugarlogix is creating those HMOs by yeast fermentation.
+Namuh is creating those HMOs by yeast fermentation.
 HMOs are found naturally in human breast milk and is a key ingredient in feeding the good microbiome of the infant to cultivate a healthy gut and immune system.
-Using Baker’s yeast, Sugarlogix recreates these ingredients to add to infant formula, and other foods.
+Using Baker’s yeast, Namuh recreates these ingredients to add to infant formula, and other foods.
 Their goal is to create better nutrition for formula-fed babies, and then move on to the probiotic and functional food categories for adults.